 NEW YORK, Feb.
 4, 2016 /PRNewswire/ — A recent study from the University of California found that many men who choose ‘active surveillance’ do not follow up with tests and office visits as they should be.
 The study was funded by a Department of Defense Prostate Cancer Physician Training Award and by the National Institutes of Health Loan Repayment Program and analyzed men who forgo aggressive treatment, like surgery, for prostate cancer.
 What they found was that the men opting for active surveillance were doing little surveillance at all, rather than closely monitoring their cancer as planned.

-Active Surveillance, unlike surgery or radiation, is not a type of treatment, but a way to monitor prostate cancer when it is very low-risk or slow growing.
-During active surveillance your doctor will keep track of the prostate cancer using various tests including a PSA blood test, digital rectal exam, and ultrasound.
-If the prostate cancer becomes more aggressive, your doctor may recommend other treatment options.
+Active Surveillance, unlike surgery or radiation, is not a type of treatment, but a way to monitor prostate cancer when it is very low-risk or slow-growing.
+During active surveillance, your doctor will keep track of the prostate cancer using various tests including a PSA blood test, digital rectal exam, and ultrasound.
+If prostate cancer becomes more aggressive, your doctor may recommend other treatment options.
 Dr. David Samadi says, “The problem with this is exactly what the study has shown, that monitoring is not as done as closely as it should be.”